FirefoxCSSThemers/WhiteSur-FirefoxTheme/README.md

 > Download the installer file for your architecture from the `Releases` tab (`installer64.bat` for 64-bit systems; `installer32.bat` for both 32-bit and 64-bit systems).

 #### Note about Automated Installation
-> The script is done, but it's not fully tested.
+> The script is done, but it's not fully tested yet.
 If you find any issue, please fill in one on the `Issues` tab.

 ### Manual Installation Steps
 > Copy the `chrome` and `configuration` folders into your Firefox Profile directory.
 Here are the detailed install steps: